jamiewilbraham/azure-docs/articles/cognitive-services/Face/Face-API-How-to-Topics/HowtoAnalyzeVideo_Face.md

 ## Summary

 In this guide, you learned how to run near-real-time analysis on live video streams using the Face, Computer Vision, and Emotion APIs, and how to use our sample code to get started.
-You can start building your app with free API keys at the [Azure Cognitive Services sign-up page](https://azure.microsoft.com/try/cognitive-services/).
+You can start building your app with free API keys at the [Azure Cognitive Research Technologies sign-up page](https://azure.microsoft.com/try/cognitive-services/).

 Feel free to provide feedback and suggestions in the [GitHub repository](https://github.com/Microsoft/Cognitive-Samples-VideoFrameAnalysis/) or, for broader API feedback, on our [UserVoice site](https://cognitive.uservoice.com/).